 - We don’t know what to do, but our eyes are on Him (2 Chronicles 20:12)

 - God will bless those who hunger and thirst for righteousness, for they shall be satisfied (Matthew 5:6)

 - We do not have because we do not ask, so we will ask with the desire that God will be glorified as He provides (James 4:2-6)

 - God opposes the proud, but gives grace to the humble (1 Peter 5:5-7)

 Our prayer meetings are intentionally vertical.
 In a spirit of humility, we long for the glory of God to fall upon us and change us, our families, our city, and our country in ways that only God himself can accomplish.

-Harvest Prayer Meetings are usually the third Wednesday of each month at 7pm at our Administrative Offices.
+Harvest Prayer Meetings are usually the third Wednesday of each month at 7pm.
 Check out our EVENTS page to find out when our next prayer meeting is.